pedroramos17/reservation-management-system/README.md

 # Demo Barkin

-This is a demo of Barkin (parking management) working offline-first
+This is a demo of Barkin (parking management) working as offline-first app.

 [click here to check it out](https://demo-barkin-pedroramos17.vercel.app/)